 In the bazaar you will understand why Rajasthan’s capital is called the pink city with all it’s red and pink sandstone buildings.
 It is home to the famous Hawa Mahalthat is a high screen wall built so that the women of the royal household could look outside without being seen.

 The bazaar is also one of the best places to buy your souvenirs with almost all handicrafts of Rajasthan for bargain prices.
 If you negotiate well most souvenirs are slightly cheaper than elsewhere in India and they have some original ones that we did not see in other places.

 This was by far the best restaurant in Rajasthan I have been too.
 The kebabs are one of the best here.
 They come in gravy curries with different colours and tastes.
 The green coloured one (haryali kebab) was absolutely delicious.

 The only other restaurant that came close was Time 2 Eat Mama Chicken in Agra

 10. Watch a bollywood movie at the Raj Mandir cinema

 The Raj Mandir cinema is the best movie theater in Rajasthan.
 This is the place to watch a bollywood movie.
 Unfortunately they come without subtitles, but in most cases the storylines are quite obvious.

-The clean Vinayak guesthouse was one of my favourite guesthouses in Rajasthan.
+The clean Vinayak Guest house was one of my favourite accomodations in Rajasthan.
 A nice rooftop restaurant, beautiful rooms, good Wi-fi and friendly people.